ganbarodigital/css-ishi/docs/components/index.md

 * There are [callouts](callouts.html) and [panels](panels.html) to draw attention to a point that you want to get across.
 * Want to entice the reader to click a link to get started?
 Use a [call to action](callstoaction.html).
-* Need to draw attention to a paragraph?
-There are a few [types](paragraph-types.html) to choose from.

 ## Navigation Components